Meet the Team

 Clare Tarling joined the Leadership Team in November 2015.
 Her responsibilities as Business Development Manager include income generation, business strategy, website development, social media (here is our Facebook page) and marketing.
 Clare’s background is in funding and delivering Learning Disability-specific projects; Total Communication, Easy Read information, Quality Checking, improvised music (Lifemusic) and developing self-advocacy with people who have Learning Disabilities in Dorset.

 Clare has a keen interest in not-for-profit organisations generally, their strategy and governance, and how they can be best used to deliver great projects which benefit the most vulnerable people in our society.
-She has recently completed the first year of an MBA with the Open University to pursue this interest further.
+Clare holds a Postgraduate Certificate in Management from the Open University and is halfway to achieving an MBA.
 Clare’s ambitions are to support Dorset Advocacy to be:

 - Strong and sustainable for many years ahead